bashhwu/Sampling_from_known_pdf/README.md

 The distribution addressed in this repo is the Exponentially modified Gaussian Distribution.

-These methods suffer from high computational cose when it comes to generate samples for a large batch size.
+These methods suffer from high computational cose when it comes to generating samples for a large batch size.